Museum in Ulaanbaatar

 Choijin Lama Temple Museum

 This temple museum smack in the middle of downtown Ulaanbaatar was the home of Luvsan Haidav Choijin Lama (‘Choijin’ is an honorary title given to some monks), the state oracle and brother of the Bogd Khan.
-Construction of the monastery commenced in 1904 and was completed four years later.
-It was closed in 1938 and probably would have been demolished had it not been saved in 1942 to serve as a museum demonstrating the ‘feudal’ ways of the past.
+Construction of the monastery commenced in 1904 and completed four years later.
+Also it was closed in 1938 and probably would have been demolished had it not been saved in 1942 to serve as a museum demonstrating the ‘feudal’ ways of the past.

 Genden street | Sukhbaatar District, First Khoroo, Ulaanbaatar, Mongolia